Online services available for NZOSS members, organisations, and individuals

 Monitoring Tools

-Because of rightly increasing scrutiny on the practices of Google with its formerly ubiquitous Google Analytics, many people want to try LibreSoftware alternatives, so we've set up two:
+Because of rightly increasing scrutiny on the practices of Google with its formerly ubiquitous Google Analytics, many people want to try LibreSoftware alternatives, so we set up two, Matomo and Plausible, for testing.
+After a trial, we've settled on Matomo, and are considering another, newer, platform, Umami for a trial.

 Matomo